 It was established in 1986 by a determined group of volunteers who wanted to increase the opportunities for Welsh women in publishing and bring Welsh women's literature to a wider public.
 They asked the people of Wales to show their support for the new enterprise by becoming shareholders in the cooperative and in the first six months more than 400 people bought shares.
 Honno continues to be supported by hundreds of individual shareholders who believe in its work.

 True to its roots the press still only publishes work by women of Wales.
 Most of Honno's titles are novels, autobiographies and short story anthologies in English as well as Classics in both Welsh and English.
 We have in the past also published poetry, children's and teenage titles and books in both Welsh and English.

-Over the years the Press and its titles have been awarded many awards.
+Over the years the Press and its titles have been awarded many prizes.

 It is guided by the Honno Committee of volunteers who set the strategic direction of the Press, decide the publishing programme and manage the office and staff.
 The Honno office is located in the mid-Wales coastal town of Aberystwyth.

-Honno receives financial support from the Welsh Books Council.
+Honno receives financial support from the Books Council for Wales.